ddutche/Deep-Learning/README.md

-# Deep-Learning and Text Mining
+# Deep-Learning and Machine Learning
-Projects and Models I've worked on in my Deep Learning and Text Mining Courses
+Projects and Models I've worked on in my Deep Learning, Text Mining, and Machine Learning Courses